heigvd-teaching-tools/online-test-platform/README.md

 EVAL simplifies evaluation management through four distinct phases:

 1. **Draft Phase**: Educators can create and customize evaluations by selecting a collection of questions, organizing their order, and assigning point values.
-Students register using an evaluation link, with optional access restrictions to specific email addresses.
+Students register using an evaluation link, with optional access restrictions.

 2. **In Progress Phase**: Educators monitor registered students and their progress in real-time, allowing or prohibiting access to the evaluation and gaining insights from the analytics page.